 How to Sauté Mushrooms

-2. Cook the mushrooms: Add the oil, then add the mushrooms and the garlic, season with salt and pepper, and sauté for 8 to 10 minutes, until the liquid has evaporated and the mushrooms have turned nicely browned.
+1. Cook the mushrooms: Sauté over medium-high heat for 8 to 10 minutes, until the liquid has evaporated and the mushrooms have turned nicely browned.
 (The mushrooms will not get nicely browned and caramelized until the water that is released is evaporated.)
+Taste and adjust seasonings, spoon into a serving bowl, or use as desired.
+Serve hot or warm.

 What Kinds of Mushrooms are Best for Sautéing?